MeeFoundation/mee-js-sdk/README.md

 ```
 </details>

-## 2. If you want Mee JS SDK to automatically create "Connect with Mee" button, but the container for the button is on the separate page
+## 2. If you want Mee JS SDK to automatically create "Connect with Mee" button, but a button container is on a separate page

 2.1 Go over steps 1.1 - 1.3